HarryHarcourt/Ansible-RHEL7-CIS-Benchmarks/README.md

 Author Information
 ------------------

-This role was developed by [Anth Courtney](https://au.linkedin.com/in/anthcourtney).
+The role was originally developed by [Anth Courtney](https://au.linkedin.com/in/anthcourtney).

+This role was further developed by [Ben Wright](https://www.linkedin.com/in/ben-wright-4a088033).

 All feedback, issues and PRs are encouraged and appreciated.